Integralist/integralist.co.uk/content/page/resume.md

 This was a really nice (and unexpected) compliment.
 I like to go the extra mile to ensure customers feel seen/heard and that they're supported (even if it means I can't give them an immediate answer and need to refer to another team's expertise first).

+> I just wanted to say that the care and attention you're putting into this work is making me enjoy my work, and I appreciate you.
+>
+> -- Developer Relations Engineer at Fastly

+I was touched by this feedback as I had been battling a particularly difficult project and this came at a time where I was emotionally and mentally exhausted.
+Just the pickup I needed 💖

 ## Summary

 I ideally want to get across two fundamental aspects about me: